A smarter way to give

 More to charity

-The capital gains taxes you save from giving directly means more goes to support charities.
+The capital gains taxes you potentially save from giving directly means more goes to support charities.

-Because you receive the full tax deduction, you’ll see significant savings on your income tax returns.
+Because you receive the full tax deduction, you may see significant savings on your income tax returns.

 The Typical Giver

 IRS statistics show that most people give from cash, even though their wealth is held in non-cash assets*.

 Whether you’re passionate about Christian education or ending homelessness, you can do more for the causes you love by giving most any kind of appreciated non-cash asset.